Tips for Selling Prescott Real Estate in the Summer

 - Remove Homeowner Emotion From The Equation.
 When home sellers enlist a residential Agent/Broker who knows your area.
 A true professional will evaluate the prospective home’s location, condition and size of your home, and new features that will help you recoup home improvement costs.
+Here is a great post to read about how getting tweaks done to your roof by professionals can help attract buyers.
 A house in a secluded, exclusive area may appeal to a pool of home buyers, while others will make purchasing decisions based on needs to be closer to schools, amenities like walking paths and tennis courts, shopping, and medical care facilities.
 Seek an objective eye on the physical condition of your home.
 Is it a fixer-upper?
 Does it make a good first impression?
 Will it appeal to a growing family, or is it better suited to empty nesters?
 You may so familiar with it, that an outside view will gain a more balanced approach when determining how to price your home.

 - Go on the market on a Thursday.
 Friday is the best day of the week for home selling.
 I like to set my listings to “go live” on Thursday so buyers will discover them among the new listings when they get up Friday morning.
 All the photos are color-corrected and perfected to make the online presentation sizzle.
 I upload the virtual tour and have the home Marketing Board ready on the post by Thursday evening.